Pattern-preserving optimal control problems with increasing time horizon: Applications and examples

 \end{enumerate} \end{lemma} \begin{proof} The proof is a direct application of Pontryagin's minimum principle to our case.
 For the general statement we refer, for example, to~\cite[Theorem 6.5.1]{BressanPiccoli} or \cite[Theorem 6.2.1]{Vinter2010Book}.
 Since we do not have any constraint on the final position of the state, and the initial state is fixed, it follows that the adjoint state $p$ has final condition equal to $p(T)=0$ (and no initial condition).
 This, by non-degeneracy, implies that the scalar Lagrange multiplier associated to the cost function (denoted by $\lambda_0$ in~\cite[Theorem 6.5.1]{BressanPiccoli}) can be fixed to be equal to $1$ and it is thus not explicitly reported in the statement.
 Moreover, since the final time is fixed, we have constancy of the Hamiltonian function, as stated in \emph{(v)} of~\cite[Theorem 6.2.1]{Vinter2010Book}. \end{proof}

-Under an algebraic conditions on the matrices $A_1,A_2$, we can ensure that the optimal controls are bang-bang for the finite-horizon problem.
-We are then able to apply Theorem~\ref{thm:MainTheorem} and Corollary~\ref{cor:StateConstrPatternPReserving}, proving that the same property holds for an infinite-horizon optimal control.
+Under an algebraic condition on the matrices $A_1,A_2$, we can ensure that the optimal controls are bang-bang for the finite-horizon problem.
+We are then able to apply Theorem~\ref{MT:StateConstrPatternPReserving2} proving that the same property holds for an infinite-horizon optimal control.

 Given $M\in \R^{n\times n}$, let us denote by $\cS(M):=\frac{1}{2}(M+M^\top)\in \R^{n\times n}$ its \emph{symmetric part}.

 \begin{thm} Suppose that $A_1,A_2\in \R^{n\times n}$ commute, i.e., $[A_1,A_2]:=A_1A_2-A_2A_1=0$ and be such that